- Aircraft wiring does age.

 Before we can talk about if there is a need to replace wiring, it is important to understand how wiring ages.
 Wiring will age in one of two ways either degradation of the conductor or the degradation of insulation.

 The wire insulation of installed aircraft wires and cables are designed to endure the environmental conditions, but the wiring system is not an ageless component.
 Aircraft wire insulation is often a polymer and with thermal cycling, environmental exposure, UV exposure, and/or fluid exposure, the materials will degrade over time.
 Further, the insulation is more likely to fail in applications that are dynamic i.e. require flexing.

 How this materializes in service is the progressive weakening of insulation that makes the insulation more susceptible to cracking or damage with any thermal/mechanical shock.

 For conductors, repeated flexing can wear down the conductor and cause a break of the conductor strands.
 Also, temperature exposure can cause the plating material to wear down, particularly in the case of tin-plated copper constructions.
 The evaluation of conductors should not only be limited to primary conductors but also cable shielding.
 The shielding is much more susceptible to corrosion and degradation.
 This is a significant impact on signal performance primarily signal attenuation and susceptibility to EMI.

 …Do I Need to Replace It?

 In Lectromec’s experience, we have never come across the need for an entire aircraft wire system replacement due to aging.
-Some areas of the aircraft have more harsh environments.
+Some areas of the aircraft have harsher environments.
 These harsh conditions take a toll on the wire insulation and conductor health and yield progressive degradation.
-Testing can quantify the degradation and the current health can be assessed by comparing the test results with the wire/cable’s original and worst-acceptable performance.
-Using the original quantified wire/cable performance as inputs, the remaining reliable service life can be predicted for each aircraft zone eliminating the need for aircraft-wide wiring replacement [See Lectromec’s July 2018 Webinar on “Lessons learned from EWIS evaluation of aging aircraft.”].
+Testing can quantify the degradation.
+Using the original quantified wire/cable performance as inputs, the remaining reliable service life can be predicted for each aircraft zone, creating the data needed for aircraft sustainment decisions, and eliminating the need for aircraft-wide wiring replacement [See Lectromec’s July 2018 Webinar on “Lessons learned from EWIS evaluation of aging aircraft.”].